How do I add a collaborator guest account to my site?

 Collaborator Access and Permissions

-Collaborators only have access to the website they have been added to, and can only view/edit aspects of the site that they have permissions for.
+Collaborators have access only to the website to which they have been added and can view/edit only the aspects of the site for which they have permissions.

 By default, the permissions are set to enable the following functions: